Samhollowood/CaveCalcV2.0/README.md

 3. **`settings_results.csv`**
    A CSV file that consolidates both the input settings and the model outputs in a single, readable format.

-However, if the CDA is initialised, it will create a CDA Results folder:
+If the CDA is initialised, it will create a CDA Results folder:
 ```shell
 cd /path/to/out_dir/CDA Results/
 ```